 Partner colleges in the US: Recent Hamilton in France participants enrolled from Amherst College, Bates College, Bowdoin College, Colby College, Colgate University, Grinnell College, Hamilton College, Scripps College and Williams College.

-Candidates from other U.S. institutions are welcome: contact your Off-Campus Study office.
+Candidates from other U.S. institutions should contact their Off-Campus Study office.

 All In French, All the Time